Menu

 Some Lesser Known Facts About Magnus Carlsen

-• Magnus Carlsen is a Norwegian chess grandmaster who is the youngest person to reach No. 1 in the FIDE world rankings.
+• Magnus Carlsen is the youngest person to reach No. 1 in the FIDE world rankings.
 Apart from being the reigning Chess World Cup Champion, Carlsen is a five-time World Chess Champion, four-time World Rapid Chess Champion, and six-time World Blitz Chess Champion.
 He holds the record for the longest unbeaten streak at the elite level in classical chess.
 Carlsen is known for using a variety of openings, making his opponents difficult to prepare against him.

 • Soon after his birth in Tønsberg, Norway, his family lived in Espoo, Finland, for one year following which they moved to Brussels, Belgium.
 In 1998, the family returned to Norway, where they started living in Lommedalen, Bærum, and later moved to Haslum.